-If you’re planning to attend the 2022 regional rounds of the NCAA Women's Basketball Championship or another event at INTRUST Bank Arena, you may be looking for things to do in downtown Wichita.
+If you’re planning to attend the 2025 NCAA Division I Men’s Basketball Championship First and Second Rounds, or another event at INTRUST Bank Arena, you may be looking for things to do in downtown Wichita.
 We’ve published this blog post with outdoor activities and these suggestions for indoor activities, and below are ideas specifically for travelers on a budget.

 You’ll find there are plenty of free and nearly free activities near Wichita’s downtown arena.
-These can be reached by walking, driving your own vehicle or using a ride-hailing service, riding the free Q-Line trolley, bicycling using Bike Share ICT or renting an electric scooter.
+These can be reached by walking, driving your own vehicle or using a ride-hailing service, riding the Q-Line, bicycling using Bike Share ICT or renting an electric scooter.

 bike share_old town